 - Other acetaminophen-containing products (cold medicines, prescription pain pills).
 This is the most common cause of overdose.

 - Alcohol.
-Chronic or heavy alcohol use significantly increases the risk of liver damage from Tylenol.
+Chronic alcohol use greatly increases the risk of liver damage from Tylenol.

 What interacts badly with Tylenol?

 The most significant bad interaction is with alcohol.
-Additionally, certain blood thinners (like warfarin) can have their effect increased by regular, high-dose Tylenol.
+Taking high doses of Tylenol for a long time can increase the effect of blood thinners such as warfarin.
 Always inform your doctor about all medications you are taking.

 What to avoid after taking Tylenol?